jro31/jethro-codes/_articles/projects/blocks-falling.md

 />
 ```

-I won't go over everything that's happening here, but if you look at that bottom line, when our status is `gameOver`, it adds the `game-over` CSS class to this `<div>`.
+I won't go over everything that's happening here, but if you look at that bottom line, when our status is `gameOver`, it adds the `'game-over'` CSS class to this `<div>`.

 And if you look in our `GameBoard` component styling: